Is this topic for

 surgeon, including surgeons who specialize in the spine

 To prepare for your appointment, see the topic Making the Most of Your Appointment.

-physical exam, and imaging tests—tests that produce various kinds of pictures of your body.
+imaging tests—tests that produce various kinds of pictures of your body.
 These

-to rule out cancer and other bone diseases.
+- Bone scan, to rule out cancer and other

 rarely used to diagnose spinal stenosis.

-of treatment for spinal stenosis are to relieve pain, numbness, and
+The goals of treatment for spinal stenosis are to relieve pain, numbness,

 - Prescription medicines to relieve pain.

 can't always prevent changes in your back that may come with aging.
 But you may